firebird631/siis/README.md

 * --fetch Process the data fetcher.
 * --binarize Process to text file to binary conversion for a market (text version of data could be removed on the futur).

-You need to define the name of the identity to used.
+You need to define the name of the identity to use.
 This is related to the name defined into the identities.py file.
-Then the next option must be the name of the profile of appliance to use --profile=<profilename>.
+Excepted for fetch/binarize/check-data the name of the profile of appliances to use --profile=<profilename> must be specified.

 ```
 Important, about performance and stability :

-The nature of SiiS is to uses distinct thread per watcher, per websocket, per trader, plus a pool of worker
+The nature of SiiS is to uses distinct thread per watcher, per websocket, per trader, plus a pool of workers
 for the strategies instances, and potentially some others thread for notification and communication extra services.

 Because of the Python GIL, thread are not as efficient as in Java or C++ programs.
-In Python using thread is good for IO, but not for computing where the GILcan be solicited too often and degrading the global performance of the program instance.
+In Python using thread is good for IO, but not for computing where the GIL can be solicited too often and degrading the global performance of the program instance.

-In addition, to have a better stability it is more efficient to have distinct account, instance and profiles with the minimalist configuration.
+In addition, to have a better stability it is more efficient to have distinct accounts, instance and profiles with the minimalist configuration.
-The lesser you have market to watch and to trade, the more the instance will be fast.
+The lesser you have markets to watch and to trade, the more the instance will be fast.

 This version as a prototype is monolithic, the connector and the watcher is in the same instance as the strategies.
 Then stopping an instance mean stopping to watch and to store in local DB the related market data.
-This is no longer a problem in the revisited version where connector are standalones processes configured per broket and account.
+This will be no longer a problem in the revisited version where connectors are standalones processes configured per broker and account.
 ```

 So you have different running mode, the normal mode, will start the watching, trading capacity (paper-mode, live or backtesting) and offering an interactive terminal session or you can run only the fetcher or the binarizer functions.